nithin2134/VLSI-LAB-EXP-3/README.md

 **PROCEDURE:**

-STEP:1 Start the vivado software, Select and Name the New project.
+STEP:1 Start the vivado software, Select and Name the New project..

 STEP:2 Select the device family, device, package and speed.